 If you don’t, you run the risk of burning your plants.
 The nitrogen level will be too high and the plants will die.

-2. Other animal manure.
-Best fertilizer for berries and fruit plants, using composted manure from cattle, llama, and/or horses has always worked well for us and friends.
+This is the best fertilizer for berries and fruit plants, using composted manure from cattle, llama, and/or horses has always worked well for us and friends.
 Usually it’s mixed in with straw or hay from the stalls and pens.

 You want to use older or composted manure as the heat from composting down will help kill any seeds that may be in the manure from their feed (aka less weeds!).